Academic Credit: Heighten Your Experience

 This is not your average college course.

 Step out of the classroom and into the world for credit.
 Earn academic credit for taking action around the globe by adding our academic credit add-on to your trip.
-Immerse yourself in a unique volunteer experience for academic credit outside the classroom that will only enhance your experience.
+Immerse yourself in a unique volunteer experience for academic credit outside the classroom that will enrich your GIVE experience.

 “I found that participating in the academic credit add-on created a deeper relationship between the experience and myself.
 Overall I felt more involved, engaged, and connected to what I was doing.”